d-gurgurov/Adversarial-Training-LowRes-Languages/README.md

 Fine-tuning a model while controlling for a specific attribute can significantly enhance its robustness.
 The approach involves:

 1. **Adversarial Head with Gradient Reversal Layer (GRL):**
-   - Predicts the languages to _hypothetically_ minimize the influence of a higher-resource language on the low-resource language results.
+   - Predicts the languages to _hypothetically_ minimize the influence of a higher-resource language on the low-resource language results and to extract language-agnostic features during classification head training.
    - Model is discouraged to correctly predict language by the gradients flowing back from an adversarial head being reversed.
    - Adjusts the magnitude of the gradients using an alpha parameter.
    - Fine-tunes the model, controlling for specific attributes and increasing its robustness against adversarial examples.